PITCH With a Twist - Celebrating International Women's Day

 PITCH showcases innovation and entrepreneurship from University of Toronto and our greater community.
 Focusing on early-stage ventures, we bring together innovators from a variety of sectors to pitch their businesses for cash prizes and in-kind support.

-Join us on March 8th, 2023 for our fourth PITCH, International Women’s Month Edition, to stand in support of women entrepreneurs at a competition that promises to break down barriers and reward great ideas from diverse voices.
+Join us on March 5th, 2025 for our PITCH, International Women’s Month Edition, to stand in support of women entrepreneurs at a competition that promises to break down barriers and reward great ideas from diverse voices.

 Speaker: